How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 For example, do you want to study abroad in France, Canada, or one of the Francophone countries?

 These diplomas confirm the French language skills required for admission to various universities.
-For both undergraduate and postgraduate courses, most educational institutions accept it.
+Most educational institutions accept them for both undergraduate and postgraduate courses.

 Although not mandatory, colleges often favor international students with official French certifications.